finos/community/.github/ISSUE_TEMPLATE/Standards-Project-Contribution.md

   - Add new list to the included "Email List" part of the filter
   - Add new list to the excluded "Email" part of the filter
 ## Announcement (Lead: FINOS Contrib POC)
-- [ ] Work with FINOS marketing to send out announcement to announce@finos.org , checkout announcement template at https://community.finos.org/docs/governance/Software-Projects/contribution
+- [ ] Work with FINOS marketing to send out announcement to announce@finos.org , checkout announcement template at the [Contribution page](https://community.finos.org/docs/governance/Software-Projects/contribution).
 - [ ] Notify FINOS Contrib POC and FINOS marketing manager once the announcement has been sent out (FINOS infra)

 ## Marketing collateral and Social (Lead: FINOS Marketing)